Zen-Watch/zen-watch-ifttt-starter-kit/README.md

 # Zen.Watch IFTTT Developer Starter Kit

-Zen.Watch starter kit for developers to build IFTTT triggers and actions
+Zen.Watch starter kit for developers to build IFTTT triggers and actions for https://zen.watch

 This is the open-source github repository behind the [Replit version of the developer kit](https://replit.com/@MarcoN4/ZenWatch-IFTTT-Starter-Kit).